shihab97820/base-learning/README.md

 Learning about DeFi on Base helped me understand how Layer 2 technology is making decentralized finance more practical for everyday users while supporting a new generation of open and permissionless financial applications.

 **#Base #BuildOnBase #DeFi #Layer2 #Ethereum #Web3 #100DaysOfBase**

+## Day 12 – Learning About Smart Wallets on Base 👛

+Today's learning focused on Smart Wallets and how they improve the onboarding experience for users on Base.

+I learned that Smart Wallets simplify Web3 by reducing the complexity of traditional crypto wallets.
+Features like seamless account creation, flexible authentication, transaction sponsorship, and improved security make it easier for both new and experienced users to interact with decentralized applications.

+Exploring Smart Wallets helped me understand how Base is lowering the barriers to Web3 adoption.
+By making wallets more intuitive and user-friendly, Base enables developers to build applications that feel as seamless as modern Web2 experiences while preserving the benefits of decentralization.

+**#Base #BuildOnBase #SmartWallet #Onchain #Ethereum #Web3 #100DaysOfBase**